 Growing up in the small Bavarian town of Krumbach, Tuchel was the best football player in his class and helped his team win the German Schools Championship in Berlin 1987.
 He played the lead for TSV Krumbach and was seen to be on the right track after joining FC Augsburg in 1988.

 Still, difficulties were coming.
 A slow but clever defender, Tuchel is by Augsburg and Stuttgart Kickers.
 The side joined SSV Ulm, appointing Ralf Rangnick as coach three years later.

 Rangnick is described as the father of modern German football, which opened Tuchel's eyes to positional play.
 Still Ulm. knee injury that forced him to retire at age.

-The man who took Chelsea to the Champions League final against Manchester City on Saturday had to adjust his ambitions to get a business administration diploma and work.
+The man who led Chelsea to the Champions League final against Manchester City on Saturday had to adjust his ambitions to earn a business administration degree and work.
 As a bartender in Stuttgart.

 It will never take long.
 Heidel describes Tuchel as a "football lover" and says he doesn't know anyone who understands the game better.
 Andreas Rettig, Augsburg's sporting director, told Tuchel Under their Under – coach 2004 a demanding individual was “100% convinced by the rate” of their ideas.